 That should get you a few more attendees.

 If you’re running a webinar in the near future, be sure to promote that on your email list as well.
 Again, offer some additional incentives such as a helpful ebook, tutorial video, or white paper for everybody who participates.

 Here’s another tip you can pick up from content marketing experts: make your emails scannable.

 You probably already make your blog posts scannable.
 They have subheadings so that people can quickly understand the point of each section without reading the whole thing.

 Your emails should follow that pattern.
 Create subheadings using a larger font.
 Make them brief and to the point.
 Use as few words as possible.

-When it comes to B2B email marketing, the when might be more important than the what.
+When it comes to your B2B email marketing strategy, the when might be more important than the what.
 In other words, when you send your email might be more important than its contents.